Global Telehealth: Complying With the FCPA, Privacy and Security Laws, Fraud and Abuse Laws

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide healthcare counsel with guidance on overcoming the regulatory challenges involved when providing telemedicine services internationally.
+This CLE course will provide healthcare counsel with guidance on overcoming the regulatory challenges involved when providing telemedicine services internationally.
 The panel will discuss the obstacles, such as FCPA compliance, when developing and operating an international telehealth program.
 The panel will examine the regulatory issues that face healthcare providers, hospitals and health systems when providing telehealth services outside the U.S.

 - Privacy and security